ssfsx17/ffpnp/pandoc-markdown/0710-status-conditions.md

 ### Status: Intervention

-After Armor Damage that you take is decreased by 10%.
-The percentages of all such modifiers are added together, e.g. 10% and 30% add together for 40%.
+Incoming Potency for damage is decreased by 10.

 ### Status: Iron Will